Half Past the Month: The Middlebury Way

 by Craig Ladwig

 Students come to believe — some adamantly and others simplistically — that modern history can be explicated by skin pigment, it being a mere record of the continuing effort by the privileged to subdue peoples of color.
-As a result, the discussion of public policy is as demonstrated last week at Middlebury College: the shouting down of a serious and honest thinker, the social scientist Charles Murray.
+As a result, the discussion of public policy is as demonstrated this week at Indiana University and earlier at Middlebury College: the shouting down of serious and honest thinkers, in this case the social scientist Charles Murray.
 It was a display of incivility fitting of Robespierre and the guillotine.

 These ideas are discredited because they were put forward by dead white men.
 But what if Martin Luther King was right that skin color is incidental.
 And what if those particular dead-white-men ideas are critical to seeing us as free rather than as an “appurtenances of the soil, the property of the ruler,” to use Ludwig von Mises’s characterization of the European serf.